saibottrenham/python-fetch-api/README.md

 ## Guidance
 * Provide a detailed walk through of your thought process to understand any architectural & other considerations, that help you arrive at a proposed solution
-* Provide a descriptive overview of the the solution
+* Provide a descriptive overview of the solution
 * Document challenges, considerations, requirements

 ## Notes